PyGithub/PyGithub/doc/examples/Webhook.rst

     def create_webhook():
         """ Creates a webhook for the specified repository.

-        This is a programatic approach to creating webhooks with PyGithub's API.
+        This is a programmatic approach to creating webhooks with PyGithub's API.
 If you wish, this can be done manually at your repository's page on Github in the "Settings" section.
-There is a option there to work with and confgurd Webhooks.
+There is a option there to work with and configure Webhooks.
         """

         USERNAME = ""